-- Data breach
+- ▶ Data Breach

 - Non-compliance with industry regulations

 - Environmental violation

-Data security, in particular, is one area risk management policy makers are zeroing in on.
+Data security, is one area risk management policymakers are zeroing in on.
 The average cost of a data breach continues to skyrocket.
 When you factor in fines, legal fees, the cost of bad publicity and loss of customer confidence, and a possible drop in stock price, any given data breach incident can cost an organization in the thousands and often millions of dollars to resolve.
 Wherever a company risks leaking data into the outside world is a serious exposure.
-Most troubling of all, it only takes one drive to get through the disposition process with data still on it to trigger a serious data breach.
-The data stored on the drives of your retired IT assets must be destroyed before they leave the control of your organization.
+Most troubling of all, it only takes one drive to get through the disposition process with data still on it to trigger a serious breach.
+The data stored on the drives of your retired IT assets must be properly destroyed before they leave the control of your organization.

-Closely linked to data security is the risk of non-compliance with industry regulations.
-Depending on its industry, an organization is required to comply with any number from an alphabet soup of regulatory standards: HIPPA/HITECH, PCI, SOX, FACTA, GLB.
+Closely linked to data security is the risk of noncompliance with industry regulations.
+Depending on its industry, an organization is required to comply with any number from an alphabet soup of regulatory standards: HIPAA/HITECH, PCI, SOX, FACTA, GLB.
 Generally, these standards place a high value on data security and come down hard on organizations that let sensitive data leak.
 If your organization has regulatory obligations, does it have an airtight data sanitization procedure backed up by auditable records?
-If not, the organization is at risk of a negative audit (and possible fine) even without a breach.
+If not, the organization is at risk of a negative audit (and a possible fine) even without a breach.

 An organization's environmental concerns stem both from the government regulations it must comply with as well as its own culture of environmental stewardship and sustainability.
-There is potential for risk here, too: the risk of having to pay fines and legal fees, the risk of company resources being diverted to avoidable remediation efforts, and the risk of negative publicity.
-To minimize the risk of any of these in IT asset disposition your company must recycle the assets it can't resell according to all local, state, and federal regulations and be able to produce evidence it has diverted every possible bit of material from landfills back into the supply chain.
-And if you sell the used assets, you must be sure that the buyer will properly dispose of any that don't work or can't be sold.
-You are still liable after the equipment leaves your dock.
+However, there is potential for risks that will lead to paying fines and legal fees, the risk of company resources being diverted to avoidable remediation efforts, and the risk of negative publicity.
+To minimize these risks, your company must recycle the assets it cannot resell according to all local, state, and federal regulations; and be able to produce evidence in proving the company has diverted every bit of materials from the landfills back into the supply chain.
+Further, if you sell the used assets, you must be sure that the buyer will properly dispose of any assets that do not function or can't be sold.
+Remember, you are still liable after the equipment leaves your dock.